safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 Let's create an FME Server App so that anyone with the URL can run this workspace to update the database whenever they need to.

 <br>**1) Connect to Server**
-<br>Browse to the login page of the FME Server interface, and log in using the administrator account (admin/admin).
+<br>Browse to the login page of the FME Server interface, and log in using the administrator account (admin/FMElearnings).

 <br>**2) Open Server Apps**
-<br>Click on Server Apps from the Server menu, then click on Create to begin configuring a new FME Server App.
+<br>Expand Server Apps from the side menu, then click Build Workspace App, to create a new Workspace App.

 ![](./Images/Img1.241.Ex6.CreateApp.png)

 <br>**3) Configure Server App**
-<br>Set a Name and Description for your new Server App.
-Then select the Training Repository and Basics-Ex1-Complete.fmw Workspace.
+<br>Set a Name, Title, and Description for your new Server App.
+The Name is what is displayed in the list of Workspace Apps and the Title and Description is what will be displayed on the actual App.
+Select the Training Repository and Ch1-Ex1-Complete.fmw Workspace.

-You can leave the expiration time at its default value which will allow the API Token to expire after 10 years.
+You can leave the expiration time at its default value, which will allow the API Token to expire after 10 years.
 You could set this to a shorter time if you only want to grant access for a smaller time window.

 Keep the User Can Upload option turned on, this will allow your users to upload their own datasets to send as input to the workspace.
-Notice under Additional Parameters, you can give the users access to browse for data within folders in Resources.
-We won't touch that setting now either.

 ![](./Images/Img1.244.Ex6.AppSelectWorkspace.png)